CharlesWHarrison/tip/README.md

 # Clustering vectors, matrices, and tensors using the Table Invitation Prior (TIP) in R
+## Installation
 ```
 # Install from CRAN
 install.packages("tip")